matnad/pollmaster/readme.md

 - Voting works with reactions (users don't need to type anything)
 - Anonymous voting is possible
+- You can hide the current vote count to prevent sheeping
 - Polls can be single choice, multiple choice or restricted to a specific number of choices
 - You can prepare polls in advance and schedule them to a date and time or manually activate them
 - Polls can be given a deadline or they can be open until closed manually